 - are able to communicate effectively (both verbal and written)

 - understand problem sensitivity (ability to tell when something is wrong or likely to go wrong)

 - have a strong commitment to patient safety

 Surgical technologists are allied health professionals specifically trained to prepare the operating room, hand instruments, assist the surgeon, and manage the instruments after surgery.
-You can expect an average annual starting salary of $42,952.
 Career options include:

 - Certified Surgical Technologist in a Hospital or Surgery Center

 - Certified Surgical Technologist in Labor and Delivery departments